att-innovate/charmander/docs/SCHEDULERAPI.md

 **Start a Task**

-To start a task in Mesos you will have to pass in a task-configuration (in json).
+To start a task in Mesos you will have to pass in a task-configuration.

 Example configuration for cAdvisor:

     {
         "id":          "cadvisor",